cyanogilvie/jitc/README.md

 code the parts are applied in sequence. *part* must be one of:

   - **code**
-    *value* is a chunk of c code as a string.
+    *value* is a chunk of C code as a string.

   - **file**
-    *value* names a file containing c code.
+    *value* names a file containing C code.
 Cannot currently refer to a path handled by a Tcl VFS plugin.

   - **mode**